1899 Kansas Jayhawks football team: Game 2: Washburn

 On October 7, 1899, Kansas defeated the team from Washburn University by a 35–0 score in Lawrence.
 Tucker ran for two touchdowns for Kansas.
 The Lawrence Daily Journal reported that the Washburn team was "as weak as ever" and credited the performance of Tucker, Avery, Wilcox, Nofsinger, and Moore.
 The Journal also noted that, during the game, "dust arose in clouds as the players moved back and forth across the field, and it was impossible to tell who had carried the ball until after the dust had been blown aside."

-Game 3: Ottawa
+Game 3: Ottawa (KS)

 On October 14, 1899, Kansas played the team from Ottawa University, a team that was "regarded as one of the strongest in the state."
 Kansas won the game by a 29–6 score in Lawrence.
 According to a press account, the "feature of the game was Captain Avery's long run for a touchdown in the second half."
 The Lawrence Daily Journal reported that the game was "almost too one-sided to be interesting" and noted that Ottawa's only points were scored near the end of the game after a controversial call in which the officials ruled that Moore had fumbled, despite the fact that "the Kansas men had called down."